Affiliate links on Android Authority may earn us a commission. Learn more.

 - Video rentals and downloads are limited to Apple’s online store, unless you purchase them on the web or on non-Apple hardware, in which case they’ll show up in an app when you sign into it.

 - Despite the first-party focus, tvOS does have universal search.
 Whenever you search for a movie or show, you’ll see options for every compatible app installed on your Apple TV.
-It’s not as comprehensive as Roku, however, not the least because it only suggests rentals and purchases through Apple.
+It’s not as comprehensive as Roku however, mostly because it only suggests rentals and purchases through Apple.

 Roku vs Apple TV: Content